jdcloudcom/en/documentation/Elastic-Compute/Virtual-Machines/Linux-Troubleshooting/Fault-Class/SSH-cannot-remotely-log-in-to-troubleshoot.md

 **4. Check hosts.deny**

-Log in to the virtual machine through the remote login mode of the console and check /etc/hosts.deny;
+Log in to the Virtual Machines through the remote login mode of the console and check /etc/hosts.deny;

  Is there any denyIP in cat /etc/hosts.deny?
 When the IP address is added to the file, the address will not be logged in (protection time is 30 minutes, and it will be automatically cleared after 30 minutes); delete the IP address in vim /etc/hosts.deny file;